 Steve Smith said in January 2016: “Look for The Theory of the Grain of Sand in late summer and more news about future releases coming soon.
 For those of you who love the signed limited edition hardcovers, we are still working out the details but we will have deluxe editions of the books.”.
 In the end only a paperback version was published.

-Another disappointment for the publishing team is that in the book on page 33, there is one word balloon where the type somehow dropped out very late in our approval process.
+Another disappointment for the publishing team is the error in the book on page 33.
+There is one word balloon where the words somehow dropped out very late in our approval process.
 Below the correct page.

 The next publication was a special 30th anniversary edition of Samaris, collecting the original The Great Walls of Samaris book.
 Samaris is the first volume of the chronicles of The Obscure Cities, published as a graphic novel in 1983 in French and published for the first time in English in 1987 as The Great Walls of Samaris.